 - 1/3 cup + 1 Tbsp salted, natural creamy peanut butter

-- Preheat oven to 350 degrees F and place a large mixing bowl in the freezer (for peanut butter mousse filling).
+- Preheat oven to 350 degrees F (176 C) and place a large mixing bowl in the freezer (for peanut butter mousse filling).

-- Prepare compote in a saucepan by cooking strawberries and orange juice over medium heat until very bubbly, then reduce heat to low and continue simmering to thicken.
+- Prepare compote in a saucepan by cooking strawberries and orange juice (optional) over medium heat until very bubbly.
+Then reduce heat to low and continue simmering to thicken.
 Use a wooden spoon to smash the fruit.
-Turn off heat and add chia seeds and stir.
+Turn off heat, add chia seeds (optional), and stir.
 Chill in the fridge.

 - Add dates to the food processor and process until small bits remain or a ball forms.
 Then add a touch of coconut oil and a little warm water.
 Process until a thick paste forms.
 Add a pinch of salt for flavor balance if desired.
 Set aside.